Passport: Improving Automated Formal Verification Using Identifiers: Encodings

-Many identifiers are so common that we can learn significantly from them simply by training on other places where they were used.
-For instance, in the example from Figure \ref{fig:overview-proof-state}, the \lstinline{exist} constructor is part of the standard library, and many proofs in our training data reason with it.
-By giving \lstinline{exist} a unique tag, we can generalize across its many appearances, and predict tactics that worked well with it in the past.
-There are many such identifiers in the standard library, and in commonly used Coq libraries.
+In each identifier category (global definitions, local variables, and type constructors), there are many common identifiers used across proof developments.
+These identifiers are so common that we can learn a significant amount about how to understand them from their previous uses.
+For instance, in the example from Figure \ref{fig:overview-proof-state}, the \lstinline{exist} type constructor is part of the standard library, and many proofs in our training data reason with it.
+Even when an identifier is not very common, we can still understand a lot about it by knowing what category it is in.

+To take advantage of these properties of identifiers, we developed \textbf{category vocabulary indexing}.
+This encoding mechanism tags every identifier with the category it comes from and, if the identifier is commonly used enough, a unique tag for that particular identifier.
+By giving common identifiers a unique tag, we can generalize across their many appearances, and predict tactics that worked well with them in the past.
+And by marking identifiers with their category, either global definition, local variable, or type constructor, we can disambiguate identifiers with the same name from different categories, and learn useful information about even uncommon identifiers.

+Some previous tools for machine-learning-guided proof-synthesis, such as Proverbot9001~\cite{proverbot} and Tactician~\cite{tactician}, use vocabulary indexing for common identifiers, but make no category distinctions.
+This is a reasonable approach, because in Coq, the names of global definitions, local variables, and type constructors share a common namespace.
+However, in \toolname, we decided to distinguish between identifiers of different categories, in part because manual analysis of the training data revealed different naming conventions for different categories.
+For example, single-letter identifiers seemed to almost exclusively represent local variables, with uppercase for types (like \lstinline{A} in Figure~\ref{fig:option}), and lowercase for terms (like \lstinline{x} in Figure~\ref{fig:overview-proof-state}); longer uppercase identifiers generally refer either to sort names (like \lstinline{Set} or \lstinline{Prop}) or type constructors (like \lstinline{Some} or \lstinline{None}).
+This means that when human provers see an identifier, even if they haven't seen it before, they often have a sense of what category it belongs to.

-Even when a particular name does not always refer to the same definition, common names can carry information of their own.
-For instance, manual inspection of Coq proof data suggests that variables named \lstinline{A} seem to often refer to primary type parameters, and that variables named \lstinline{n} seem to often refer to natural numbers.
+Other previous tools for machine-learning-guided proof-synthesis, such as ASTactic and TacTok, make category distinctions, but don't index vocabulary.
+We learned early on that the possibility of performance regression due to uninformative local variables like \lstinline{x} had concerned the ASTactic authors, and contributed to their decision not to encode identifiers.~\footnote{\url{https://github.com/princeton-vl/CoqGym/discussions/60}} However, upon closer inspection of the data we determined that even when a particular name does not always refer to the same definition, common names can carry information of their own.
+For instance, variables named \lstinline{hd} and \lstinline{tl} consistently refer to the head and tail of a list.
 These names, too, can benefit from a unique tag which generalizes across their usages.
+Our manual inspection determined that this can often hold even for single-character variable names.